On the spot-futures no-arbitrage relations in commodity markets: Existence of the optimum and spot-futures no-arbitrage relations

 \section{Existence of the optimum and spot-futures no-arbitrage relations}

-In this section we derive the existence and the uniqueness of an optimal solution $(q^*,u^*,\theta^*)$ for the optimization problem (\ref{spotmodelThree}).
-At the same time, we obtain no-arbitrage relations between the spot and futures prices, as well as the convergence of the futures prices to the spot prices when the time-to-maturity goes to zero.
-Moreover, we show that the optimal production $q^*$ can be computed explicitly even in this quite general framework.
-The way we obtain an explicit expression for the other optimal quantities, i.e. storage and trading activity $(u^*,\theta^*)$, is discussed in Section \ref{sec:solution}.
+In this section we derive the existence and the uniqueness of an optimal solution $(q^*,u^*,\theta^*)$ for the optimization problem (\ref{spotmodelThree}).\ Meanwhile, we obtain no-arbitrage relations between the spot and futures prices, as well as the convergence of the futures prices to the spot prices when the time-to-maturity goes to zero.
+Moreover, we show that the optimal production $q^*$ can be computed explicitly even in this general framework.
+For expository reasons, the explicit expressions for the other optimal quantities (storage and trading activity $(u^*,\theta^*)$) will be given in the next section.
+We remind the reader that all the proofs can be found in the appendix.

 \begin{assumption} Let $v(r_0) < \infty$ for some initial wealth $r_0>0$.\end{assumption}

 \textbf{Convergence of the futures to the spot prices and no-arbitrage relation.} Our first result states that, as long as our optimization problem is well-posed, one must have a convergence of the futures price towards the spot price when the time-to-maturity tends to zero.
 This is true even when the underlying commodity of the contract is non storable.